Wednesday, January 30, 2019

 Waucoma House Tavern and Hotel, based on a sketch, built ca.1850, demolished ca.1910

 1866.
 “Mr. John P. Van Vleck [of Cooksville’s Van Vleck Farm Implement Factory] is turning out great numbers of the Eureka Corn Planters.”
 His butter churns and potato planters began selling very well, as did his “handy farm gates.”
-Van Vleck (1818-1901) was one of the oldest settlers in Rock County, and his Farm Implement Factory was the oldest one in Wisconsin.
+Van Vleck (1818-1901) was one of the oldest settlers in Rock County, and his Farm Implement Factory was then the oldest one in Wisconsin.

 Van Vleck's implement shop was powered by a horse walking in a circle.
 It also housed a second-floor meeting room, often used as an advanced school hall.
 In 1928, the deteriorated building was torn down.